Quasinormal mode/grey-body factor correspondence for Kerr black holes: Abstract

 \section{Abstract}

-We establish a quasinormal-mode/grey-body factor correspondence for Kerr black holes in the eikonal limit.
-By recasting the radial Teukolsky equation into a Schr\"odinger-type form with a short-range potential, we derive WKB connection formulas that relate Kerr quasinormal frequencies to grey-body transmission coefficients.
-Higher-order WKB corrections are included, extending the correspondence beyond the leading eikonal regime.
-For gravitational perturbations, the predicted grey-body factors agree with numerical results obtained from the generalized Sasaki–Nakamura equation, with increasing accuracy at large angular quantum number.
-The correspondence breaks down in the superradiant regime, where the WKB assumptions fail.
+We revisit the quasinormal-mode/greybody factor correspondence for Kerr black holes in the eikonal limit and develop a systematic WKB-based formulation by recasting the radial Teukolsky equation into a Schrödinger-type equation with a short-range potential.
+Building on earlier studies of the correspondence in rotating backgrounds, we extend the analysis to gravitational perturbations and incorporate higher-order WKB corrections beyond the leading eikonal approximation.
+For gravitational perturbations, the predicted greybody factors are in good agreement with numerical results obtained from the generalized Sasaki–Nakamura equation, with increasing accuracy at large angular quantum number.
+We also identify the breakdown of the correspondence in the superradiant regime, where the WKB assumptions cease to be valid.

 \keywords{Kerr black hole, QNM, GBF}

 \pagenumbering{arabic}